ccdxc/sw/nic/sdk/platform/elbtrace/README.md

 # MPUTRACE

-captrace is a tool to enable tracing on each Match Processing Unit (MPU) using the independent trace facility provided by the ASIC.
+elbtrace is a tool to enable tracing on each Match Processing Unit (MPU) using the independent trace facility provided by the ASIC.

-captrace supports the following operations config <cfg.json>
+elbtrace supports the following operations config <cfg.json>
     It takes a config json file as input.
 The input file specifies the MPUs that need to be enabled for tracing.